Environmental Stewardship

 • Use the bathroom 200 feet from the trail without damaging the surrounding environment.
 For example, if you see biological soil crust, find a place with no biological soil crust.

-If You Have to Go #1 (pee)
+If You Have To Go #1 (pee)

 • If you’re by a large body of water (e.g., rafting, SUP, kayaking), you can go directly in the water – pee gets diluted